 The major portion of the present building was constructed in 1954 and opened in September, 1954, as Robertsville Junior High School.
 A major renovation was completed in 1986, and a building program in 1994-95 added a gymnasium complex, fifteen new classrooms, an elevator, additional restrooms, and new teacher work areas.
 Grade reorganization occurred at that time, and Robertsville Middle School was opened in the fall of 1995, with a student body comprised of students in grades five, six, seven, and eight.

 Robertsville Middle School serves the western portion of the city of Oak Ridge and receives students from both Willow Brook and Linden Elementary Schools.
 Students residing in the eastern section of Oak Ridge may apply for a cross-boundary transfer which must be approved by the principal.
 Students from outside the city may apply for admission on a tuition basis.

 Students at Robertsville Middle School have traditionally demonstrated strong performance on standardized assessments.
-The test data for the past three years indicates that RMS students are consistently performing between one and two grade levels above the state average in all subjects on achievement measures.
-Examination of the average value-added scores for all subjects measured by the state assessments likewise indicates that RMS students at each grade level are usually gaining either at or above the state and national means for most academic disciplines.
-One hundred percent of the 8th graders who took the Gateway test for Algebra I passed that exam, a requirement for high school graduation.
+The most recent testing data indicates that RMS students are consistently performing at a similar performance level as the state average in all subjects on achievement measures.
+In addition, historically RMS students have shown at least one year’s growth for most academic disciplines as measured by the state assessments and TVAAS.
 Low retention rates, positive testing results, high attendance records, and low suspension rates have all combined to help make Robertsville Middle School one of the most highly regarded schools in Tennessee.